James Webb Space Telescope: Sunshield protection

-The five-layer sunshield, each layer as thin as a human hair, is made of Kapton E film, coated with aluminum on both sides and a layer of doped silicon on the Sun-facing side of the two hottest layers to reflect the Sun's heat back into space.
-Accidental tears of the delicate film structure during deployment testing in 2018 led to further delays to the telescope.
+The sunshield consists of five layers, each approximately as thin as a human hair.
+Each layer is made of Kapton E film, coated with aluminum on both sides.
+The two outermost layers have an additional coating of doped silicon on the Sun-facing sides, to better reflect the Sun's heat back into space.
+The sunshield has an effective sun protection factor, or SPF, of 1,000,000, compared to suntan lotion with a range of 8 to 50.
+Accidental tears of the delicate film structure during deployment testing in 2018 led to further delays to the telescope deployment.

-The sunshield was designed to be folded twelve times (concertina style) so that it would fit within the Ariane 5 rocket's payload fairing, which is 4.57 m in diameter, and 16.19 m long.
+The sunshield was designed to be folded twelve times so that it would fit within the Ariane 5 rocket's payload fairing, which is 4.57 m in diameter, and 16.19 m long.
 The shield's fully deployed dimensions were planned as 14.162 × 21.197 m.

-Keeping within the shadow of the sunshield limits the field of regard of JWST at any given time.
+Keeping within the shadow of the sunshield limits the field of regard of Webb at any given time.
 The telescope can see 40 percent of the sky from any one position, but can see all of the sky over a period of six months.

 Optics

-JWST's primary mirror is a 6.5 m-diameter gold-coated beryllium reflector with a collecting area of 25.4 m2.
+Webb's primary mirror is a 6.5 m-diameter gold-coated beryllium reflector with a collecting area of 25.4 m2.
 If it had been designed as a single, large mirror, it would have been too large for existing launch vehicles.
 The mirror is therefore composed of 18 hexagonal segments (a technique pioneered by Guido Horn d'Arturo), which unfolded after the telescope was launched.
 Image plane wavefront sensing through phase retrieval is used to position the mirror segments in the correct location using precise actuators.
 Subsequent to this initial configuration, they only need occasional updates every few days to retain optimal focus.
-This is unlike terrestrial telescopes, for example the Keck telescopes, which continually adjust their mirror segments using active optics to overcome the effects of gravitational and wind loading.
+This is unlike terrestrial telescopes, for example the Keck telescopes, which must continually adjust their mirror segments using active optics to overcome the effects of gravitational and wind loading.
 The Webb telescope uses 132 small actuation motors to position and adjust the optics.
 The actuators can position the mirror with 10 nanometer accuracy.

-JWST's optical design is a three-mirror anastigmat, which makes use of curved secondary and tertiary mirrors to deliver images that are free from optical aberrations over a wide field.
+Webb's optical design is a three-mirror anastigmat, which makes use of curved secondary and tertiary mirrors to deliver images that are free from optical aberrations over a wide field.
 The secondary mirror is 0.74 m in diameter.
 In addition, there is a fine steering mirror which can adjust its position many times per second to provide image stabilization.
-Photographs taken by the JWST have six spikes plus two fainter ones due to the spider supporting the secondary mirror.
+Point light sources in images taken by Webb have six diffraction spikes plus two fainter ones, due to the hexagonal shape of the primary mirror segments.